Smooth profinite groups, I: geometrizing Kummer theory: Cyclothymic profinite groups and -smoothness

-\\ In particular, taking $S$ to be a perfect affine scheme, we get that $G$ is $(n,e)$-smooth. \end{thm}
+In particular, the group $G$ is $(n,1)$-smooth (take for $S$ a perfect affine scheme). \end{thm}

-\begin{proof} The proof is the same as for Theorem A. To understand why, the key is that, in the proof of Theorem A for $r=1$, it suffices to lift a \emph{finite} number $N$ of classes $c_i \in H^1(H_i,\F_p)$, where $H_i \subset G$ are open subgroups.
+\begin{proof} The proof follows the same lines as the one of Theorem A. To understand why, the key is that, in the proof of Theorem A for $r=1$, it suffices to lift a \emph{finite} number $N$ of classes $c_i \in H^1(H_i,\F_p)$, where $H_i \subset G$ are open subgroups.
 These $H_i$'s occur as the stabilizers of elements of the $G$-set $X$, given by Theorem \ref{FIT}.
-The coefficients module used to lift the $c_i$'s is of little importance--provided it is a $(\Z/p^{1+e},G)$-module, free of rank one as a $\Z/p^{1+e}$-module.
-For this purpose, setting $C:=(c_1,\ldots,c_N)$, the module $L_{1+e}[C]$ of Definition \ref{DefiCyclothymic} does the job-- instead of $\Z/p^{1+e}(n)$ in the cyclotomic case.
+The coefficients module used to lift the $c_i$'s is of little importance--provided it is a $(\Z/p^2,G)$-module, free of rank one as a $\Z/p^2$-module.
+For this purpose, setting $C:=(c_1,\ldots,c_N)$, the module $\Z/p^2[c]:=L_2[C]$ of Definition \ref{DefiCyclothymic} does the job, in place of $\Z/p^2(n)$ used in the cyclotomic case. \end{proof}